-Integrative Medicine and Homeopathic medicine practices are so helpful for people with Intersex variations such as Polycystic Ovarian Syndrome, Klinefelter Syndrome, Androgen Insensitivity Syndrome (AIS) and all other variations.
+Integrative Health practices incorporate different naturopathic modalities and Healing practices adding excellent benefits for people with Intersex variations such as Polycystic Ovarian Syndrome, Klinefelter Syndrome, Androgen Insensitivity Syndrome (AIS) and all other variations.

 Intersex best describes genital, gonadal and chromosomal variants, which are neither completely "male" nor "female."
 Intersex individuals are born with possible anatomical and physiological sexual differences, resulting in many different intersex variations.